-- Details of the Old Press/Mill Lane SPD and its objectives; - Details of other relevant plans and projects; - Details of the Natura 2000 and Ramsar sites that could potentially be affected by the SPD (including their specific characteristics and conservation objectives); and - A screening assessment of the SPD, both alone and in combination with other identified plans and projects, in order to identify any likely significant effects on those sites.
+- Details of the Public Art SPD and its objectives; - Details of other relevant plans and projects; - Details of the Natura 2000 and Ramsar sites that could potentially be affected by the SPD (including their specific characteristics and conservation objectives); and - A screening assessment of the SPD, both alone and in combination with other identified plans and projects, in order to identify any likely significant effects on those sites.

-The conclusion drawn as a result of this screening assessment is that the Old Press/Mill Lane SPD is not likely to have any significant effects on the Natura 2000 or Ramsar sites identified.
-The City Council therefore feels that there is not necessary to proceed to further stages of appropriate assessment.
-This conclusion is supported by Natural England.
+The conclusion drawn as a result of this screening assessment is that the Public Art SPD is not likely to have any significant effects on the Natura 2000 or Ramsar sites identified.
+The City Council therefore feels that it is not necessary to proceed to further stages of appropriate assessment.